SveSop/nvcuda/README.md

 function tests to verify that your adapter is working with cuda.

 Building this test executable requires the build system have mingw-w64 installed.

+## Env variables
+In certain cases where there is virtual or emulated hardware, nvcuda is not able to
+obtain the proper PCI ID of the adapter through wine and the call to cuDeviceGetLuid
+will fail.
+This can be overriden by using this env variable:
+`CUDA_FAKE_LUID=1`
+This will generate a LUID for the cuda adapter and return CUDA_SUCCESS from the call.
+PS.
+This should ONLY be used in those cases where this call fails due to types of
+virtual/emulated hardware as this can potentially cause other issues if enabled.